julia-users-berlin/julia-users-berlin.github.io/index.md

 ## Upcoming events

-We are not meeting as usual this July but we will try to plan a post-JuliaCon session later in the month!
+We are meeting for a post-JuliaCon session in Gleisdreieck this **Tuesday the 23rd of July at 19:00**, please follow messages on Zulip for the exact location.

 ## Regular meeting